Nekroze/codeforthought/chapter/playground.rst

 then given it some simple mappings.
 On the second line we look up what the dictionary holds under the string ``color`` and retrieve it.

-Later on we will look at classes which are kind of like collections but also very different.
+Later on we will look at classes which are kind of like collections, in that they can hold a variety of types at once, but with some tasty additions.

 I Love it When a Plan Comes Together
 ------------------------------------